jvoliveira1/jvoliveira1/README.md

 I'm a Systems Development, I'm loking for a new step in my caree, schearching for jobs in junior level or trainee.

+My focus is to act in Front-End role.

 I'm currently studing and inproving my code.

 <div>